Vegan Durango: where to eat and shop

 Himalayan Kitchen specializes in Nepalese, Tibetan, & Indian Cuisine.
-While the menu focuses heavily on meat dishes, they do have a vegetarian section on the menu with a couple of vegan options.
+While the menu focuses heavily on meat dishes, they do have a vegan section on the menu now.

 Our first visit, I got the Aloo Govi Tarkaari: cauliflower and potato cooked Nepalese style with tomato, onion, dry chili, turmeric and twelve different seeds (Bara Masala).
 It was a light veggie curry.

 Kevin got the Annapurna Tofu: pan fried tofu with a variety of bell peppers, zucchini, jalapeño chili, tomato, spring onion, cilantro, ginger, and garlic.
 Of the two, the Annapurna Tofu was our favorite, so we both ordered it next visit.